 - Number of Cigars Smoked For Review: 1

-Understated does not even begin to describe the Illusione La Grande Classe Rex when when looking at it in your hand, assuming you did not pull it out of its gold foil bundle: the combination of no band, small ring gauge and reddish brown, smooth-to-the-touch wrapper all combine to give a less than impressive presentation, although it is obvious at the same time that quite a bit of care was taken in the construction of the cigar itself.
+Understated does not even begin to describe the Illusione La Grande Classe Rex when looking at it in your hand, assuming you did not pull it out of its gold foil bundle: the combination of no band, small ring gauge and reddish brown, smooth-to-the-touch wrapper all combine to give a less than impressive presentation, although it is obvious at the same time that quite a bit of care was taken in the construction of the cigar itself.
 The wrapper smells strongly of a combination of cinnamon, oak, barnyard, earth, leather and raisins, while the cold draw brings flavors of almonds, dark chocolate, espresso beans, creamy oak, dank earth and vanilla sweetness.

 During the first half, the Illusione features very distinct—and very strong—flavors of both creamy almonds and creamy oak, both of which easily dominate the lesser notes that include popcorn, baker’s spices, roasted coffee beans, cocoa nibs and toast.
 There is plenty of cinnamon on the finish as well as quite a bit of molasses sweetness on the retrohale, but very little pepper or spice to be found at the point in the profile, which becomes quite a bit more creamy in nature as the first third ends.
 The second half of the La Grande Classe Rex continues the creamy trend while also bringing a new flavor to the profile that I don’t pick up very often—namely a leafy mint note on the finish, although it sadly does not stick around long—but the noticeable change is the dominant flavor combination, which is now made up of both walnuts and dark chocolate bitterness.
 There is also significantly more of the molasses sweetness on the retrohale, as well as a bit less cinnamon on the finish.